-Professor Elizabeth Maresca is a Clinical Professor of Law at Fordham University School of Law and Supervising Attorney of the Civil Litigation Clinic.
-In the Clinic, she supervises law students who provide free legal services to low income clients in tax controversies, debt collection, auto fraud, FRCA and FDCPA cases.
+Professor Elizabeth Maresca is a Clinical Professor of Law at Fordham University School of Law and Supervising Attorney of the Federal Tax Clinic.
+In the Clinic, she supervises law students who provide free legal services to low-income clients in tax controversies against the IRS and New York State Department of Taxation and Finance.
 Professor Maresca has also taught Income Taxation and Lawyering Skills.

 - ABA, Section on Taxation

 - Professor Maresca received her Juris Doctor and her LLM in Taxation from New York University School of Law.

 - A Fordham graduate, Professor Maresca received her Bachelor of Science in Mathematics from Fordham College Rose Hill.
 While at Fordham, she was a 4-year member and Captain of the school's varsity swimming and diving team setting 4 individual and 4 relay school records.
 Honors received include Dean's List and the Metro-Atlantic Athletic Conference Scholar-Athlete Award.

 Fordham Law Tax Litigation Clinic Case Cited Twice in Supreme Court Argument